sknrao/oransc-ux/iosmcn.rst

 VES-Collector
 ~~~~~~~~~~~~~

-VES collector is a needless critical components.
+VES collector is one of the critical components of OAM.
+However, there is

 Alternatives:
 #############